 Curriculum (graduate education and research)

 The graduate composition program provides students with opportunities for both creative freedom and the continuing study of composition techniques.
+Computer-based music creation at a more specialized level, based on the fundamentals at undergraduate study, is set as an assignment as well.

-In the “Sozo no mori” concert series held in the concert hall, the Geidai Philharmonia plays selected orchestra works written by graduate students.
+In the “Sozo no mori” concert series held in the concert hall, the Geidai Philharmonia Orchestra plays selected orchestra works written by graduate students.

 Other information